Small Town to Big City Experiences

 To go from an idyllic life to the noise, the traffic, the crowd and the sheer size of the city took a little getting used to.
 One curious scene that held my attention were the public buses during the morning rush hour.

-These vehicles were so stuffed with people, that the door-less entryways at both ends bulged with passengers who hung from the steps or footboards.
-The effect made these buses look like incredibly pregnant organisms as they creaked and groaned, leaning precariously, winding their way through the city as they lurched from one bus-stop to the other.
+These vehicles were so stuffed with people, that the door-less entryways at both ends bulged with passengers who hung from the steps known as foot-boards.
+The effect made these buses look like incredibly pregnant organisms as they creaked and groaned, precariouslylop-sided, as they wound their way through the city, lurching from one bus-stop to the other.
 When such a bus slowed to a stop, the people hanging on to the footboard — who were mostly men — spilled onto to the street and jogged a few paces before they came to a complete stop.
 That sight held such fascination for me.

 Realization dawned on me.
 In jumping out of the moving train and coming to an abrupt stop I had broken one of the sacred laws of physics, and right then and there, as punishment, gravity felled me landing me flat on my back on the hard, concrete platform.
 I must have had a mild concussion or something, because I seemed to have blacked out, which was probably when the crowd gathered around me.